Phillip-England/flint/README.md

 `out` lets `flint` know where to place the static assets after generation.

 ### Target
 `target` tells `flint` where the application will be deployed.
 This enables flint to crawl all of the relative `link=` and `src=` attributes on elements and change them from relative paths to absolute paths.
-This enables all links are properly transformed and work as expected in the target environment.
+This ensures all links are properly transformed and work as expected in the target environment.

 ### Routes
 `routes` tells `flint` which endpoints to hit during static site generation.